digdilem/taskpony/readme.md

 Taskpony is intended to be small, easy to install and operate with a clean and intuitive interface.
 It wants to do one thing well - add, display and complete tasks.

 Taskpony supports unlimited Tasks organised within unlimited Lists, and free movement of tasks within Lists.
+Tasks can be exported to the clipboard, CSV, PDF or cleanly printed.

+No phone app required.
+The interface is responsive and scales well to phones.
+There are no trackers and does not require access to the internet to function; all required files are contained.

 ## Table of contents